 A good recommendation is to aim for a minimum of 5 hours (consisting of a mix of strength training, interval cardio, and low intensity cardio) of exercise per week, but where you start depends on who you are.
 If you’re coming in with current experience in high intensity training, then you may be able to jump right into CrossFit 5-6 days/week.
 If you’ve never trained this way before or if it’s been a while, we suggest beginning with 3 days a week of CrossFit and working your way up.
 Any more might be too much to handle to start out, and any less will likely leave you in a “soreness loop” where you’re training too infrequently and will be consistently more sore than if you’d trained, even lightly, another day.
 If you do another activity outside of CrossFit a few days a week then training at CFSBK only 2 days a week may be enough to reap some benefits as well.
-Want come to CFSBK 5 or more times a week but you’re new to all of this?
-See the question “What happens on a rest day?” below.

 What’s the underlying programming philosophy at CFSBK?

 At the beginning and then from time to time, yes.
 Soreness is part of a normal physiological response to training in ways your body isn’t yet used to.
 When you train with sufficient intensity to cause an adaptation response, you “break down” your body’s tissues a bit.
 That’s a good thing since now your body has a reason to lay down some new tissue that is able to handle the stress of the previous training session.
 This is what is meant by “eliciting a training effect.”
 You shouldn’t be very sore all the time, but a little bit on a regular basis is to be expected.
 You can still come in and train on days when you’re sore, and you’ll most likely feel better for having done so.